Alibaba-Gemini-Lab/OpenPEGASUS/README.md

 ## Pegasus: Bridging Polynomial and Non-polynomial Evaluations in Homomorphic Encryption

-This repo is the implmentation of the paper `Pegasus: Bridging Polynomial and Non-polynomial Evaluations in Homomorphic Encryption`.
+This repo is the implmentation of the paper [Pegasus: Bridging Polynomial and Non-polynomial Evaluations in Homomorphic Encryption](https://eprint.iacr.org/2020/1606).
 Note that this repo should only be used for research and its code are still under heavy developments.

+**Additional Note**

+The first version of our implementation used Han et al.'s method[^Han] for the homomorphic Sin function.
+The reported performance of the F_mod in our paper was based on Han et al.'s method.
+On the other hand, we update the F_mod implementation of [^Bossuat].
+Our codes for this function are bascially taken from the [Lattigo](https://github.com/ldsec/lattigo) repo.

+[^Han]:Han et al. Better bootstrapping for approximate homomorphic encryption.
+[^Bossuat]: Jean-Philippe Bossuat et al. Efficient Bootstrapping for Approximate Homomorphic Encryption with Non-Sparse Keys

 ### Requirements
 - git